damaris-uchuaia/angular-material-ristorante-project/README.md

 ## Run aplication

 To run this application you need to dowload the json-server document.
 You can dowload it from this github account by searching my the git folders.
-The document name is "json-server"
+Or follow the URL (https://github.com/damaris-uchuaia/json-server)

 # ConFusion